 At Fractured Atlas we have a multitude of ways to communicate with each other and our members.
 We primarily use tools like Zendesk and Dialpad to converse with members and external parties.
 For communication with other staff members, we regularly use the following:

 If you need to meet with someone about something, just ask.
 We all have our individual workloads, but we’re all committed to supporting each other.
 Everyone tries to make time to help each other out.
+Google Calendar is a convenient way to invite people to meetings.
+When scheduling meetings, we like to keep the following in mind:

 • If you want to see someone’s calendar, go ahead and take a look.
 Since others will also use your calendar to check for meeting times, try to keep it up to date with your schedule.